Sure, vegans wonder about this often, but meanwhile, omnivores might take this question for granted.

-“A lot of things in our body are made of protein and if you don’t get enough of it in your diet, your body will break down muscles to get it,” says registered dietitian Sarah Greenfield.
+“A lot of things in our body are made of protein.
+If you don’t get enough of it in your diet, your body will break down muscles to get it,” says Sarah Greenfield, RD, CSSD.

 On the flip side, too much protein can become acidic in your body and put additional strain on your kidneys.
 This essentially inhibits your detox pathways.
-No good, either!
+Of course, that’s no good, either!

 So how much protein is just right?